ckeditor/ckeditor5/docs/updating/migration-to-cdn/vuejs-v3.md

 ### Step 3 (Optional): Migrate the CKEditor&nbsp;5 Vue 3+ integration testing suite

-If you have any tests that use CKEditor&nbsp;5 objects, you need to update them to use the `useCKEditorCloud` hook.
+If you have any tests that use CKEditor&nbsp;5 objects, you need to update them to use the  `loadCKEditorCloud` function.
 Here is an example of migrating a test that uses the `ClassicEditor` object:

 **Before:**